 We see the regulations established by the authorities as minimum requirements.
 Therefore, we actively follow the development of environmental and safety regulations in Finland, the EU and Russia for anticipating the effects of pending legislation.

-We are committed to reducing GHG emissions caused by our operations.
+We are committed to reducing GHG emissions caused by our operations in order to combat climate change.
 Furthermore, an EC directive requires corporations to carry out energy efficiency measures, such as energy audits.
-By increasing the proportion of renewable energy sources, we can cut down our greenhouse gas emissions caused by energy consumption.
+By increasing the proportion of renewable energy sources, we can cut down our greenhouse gas emissions from energy consumption.
 Improved energy efficiency will also result in cost savings.

 Climate change is accelerated by greenhouse gas emissions, which are an essential issue for companies around the world.
 We are committed to reducing GHG emissions caused by our operations.
-We calculate the annual GHG emissions from our operations, including emissions from the transport of raw materials to us, and aim to reduce them systematically according to a plan.
+We calculate the GHG emissions from our operations annually, including emissions from the transport of raw materials to us, and aim to reduce them systematically as planned.
 The new biomass boiler plant is a joint venture that will significantly reduce our GHG emissions in Nokia.

 Quantitatively, waste accounts for our highest environmental impact.
-In Nokia our factory reuse of almost all of the generated waste.
+Our factory in Nokia utilises almost all of the generated waste.
 The local infrastructure in Russia is not on par with our facilities in Nokia.
 We are, therefore, working towards ensuring the safety of waste management in our Russian factory.

 Impact on the value chain

 The GRI G4 reporting model requires the company to evaluate its sustainability footprint throughout the value chain of its business.
 In the following diagram, we have combined our special sustainability topics with our value chain.
-Here, you can view our value chain closer.
+You can view our value chain closer here.

-Since 2012, Nokian Tyres has been a member of the OMX GES Sustainability Finland Index, which provides objective and reliable information for making responsible investments.
-The index comprises the 40 leading companies listed on Nasdaq Helsinki in terms of sustainability, and the index criteria are based on the international guidelines for environmental, social, and governance (ESG) issues.
+Nokian Tyres has been a member of the OMX GES Sustainability Finland Index since 2012.
+The index offers objective and reliable information for making responsible investments.
+The index comprises the 40 leading companies listed on NASDAQ Helsinki in terms of sustainability, and the index criteria are based on the international guidelines for environmental, social, and governance (ESG) issues.

 We participate in various industrial and personnel organisations whose purpose is improving work throughout the industry.
-Our activity in their work depends on the topics that they address and our opportunities to offer our expertise.
+Our activity in the organisations depends on the topics that they address and our opportunities to offer our expertise.